stackforge/libra/doc/config.rst

    .. option:: -l <FILE>, --logfile <FILE>

       Name of the log file.
-When running in daemon mode, the default log file is */var/log/libra/libra_worker.log*.
-When not in daemon mode, logging will go to STDOUT unless a log file is specified.
+When not in daemon mode, the logs go by default to STDOUT.
+As a daemon, the default log file is */var/run/libra/libra_name.log*, where "name" is the utility's
+      short name (like "api", "mgm", or "worker").

    .. option:: -n, --nodaemon